cyanline/blog/ml-roxy-ssl.md

 * `ml new` is the command to create the app
 * `cloudapp` is the name of this app
 * `--server-version=7` sets the version of MarkLogic to use (Up to 8 now)
-* `--branch=dev` out of the boxy Roxy, being a deployment framework, comes with 3 deployment environments: `dev, local, prod` (production)
+* `--branch=dev` out of the box Roxy, being a deployment framework, comes with 3 deployment environments: `dev, local, prod` (production)
 * `--app-type=rest` tells Roxy we want an [REST App](https://developer.marklogic.com/learn/rest MarkLogic REST app descrip)

 Here, we will have produced a directory called `cloudapp` with the Roxy app structure inside.
 Within the directory, there are many files of concern, but lets take them one at a time.